corespring/corespring-components/docs/index.md

 # Corespring components

 ## Overview
+  * components are used to render interactions
   * consists of three main parts: render.js and config.js and server/index.js
   * render is a angular directive for the player
   * config is a angular directive to be used in the visual editor
   * server/index.js is a commonJs module used for calculating the result of an interaction
-  * all three parts are commonJs modules, which explicitely export their contents.
-Still all components are loaded into the same angular application.
+  * actually all three parts are commonJs modules, which explicitely export their contents.
+This gives us some separation, but still the angular components are loaded into the same angular application.
 Therefore it is important to properly namespace the directives and the css properties
-  * name of directive is created dynamically from the directory and file name /components/corespring/match/config.js => corespringMatchConfig angular directive /components/corespring/match/render.js => corespringMatchRender angular directive
+  * the name of the directive is created dynamically from the directory and file name
+      /components/corespring/match/config.js => corespringMatchConfig angular directive
+      /components/corespring/match/render.js => corespringMatchRender angular directive

 ## Render
   * communicates with the outside world via the containerBridge